dc365710651/EEC-201-FINAL-PROJECT/README.md

 The **2024 Student Audio Recording** dataset consists of 76 audio recordings, including 38 recordings of "zero" and 38 recordings of "twelve."
 Half of "zero" forms the training set, and the remaining half of "zero" forms the testing set.
 The same split applies to the "twelve" recordings.

 Similarly, the **2025 Student Audio Recording** dataset consists of 92 audio recordings, including 46 recordings of "five" and 46 recordings of "eleven."
-Half of "five" forms the training set, and the remaining half of "five" forms the testing set.
+Half of "five" forms the training set, and the remaining half forms the testing set.
 The same split applies to the "eleven" recordings.

 ### Test 1:

-In this test, we first played the training samples from the **non-student speech** dataset and then played the testing samples from the same dataset in random order for manual recognition and identity matching.
+In this test, we first played the training samples from the **non-student speech** dataset.
+Then, we played the testing samples from the same dataset in random order for manual recognition and identity matching.
 Then, we recorded our manual recognition results as a benchmark accuracy rate to compare with the algorithm results in the following tests to evaluate the algorithm performance.

 For the **non-student speech** dataset, the accuracy rate obtained through our human auditory is **62.5%**.